neelsmith/papyrus_to_pixels/docs/classes/repl1/index.md

 ### Assignment: proposing a data model

-By 12:00 pm on Thursday, add to your personal folder on the course Google drive a file named `{LASTNAME}-oration-model.txt`, replacing `{LASTNAME}` with your last name.
+By 12:00 pm on the day of class, add to your personal folder on the course Google drive a file named `{LASTNAME}-oration-model.txt`, replacing `{LASTNAME}` with your last name.
 The file should be in plain-text format.
 Its contents should include both the list of your proposed observations and your paragraph identifying ways your model is wrong.